pycontribs/python-vagrant/README.md

 - Support for sandbox mode using the Sahara gem (https://github.com/jedi4ever/sahara).
 - Support for box-related commands - box_add(), box_list(), box_remove() methods.
+- Support for provisioning - up() accepts no_provision and there is the provision() method.

 ## Introduction